 For a contemporary, casual kilt look, we would recommend our 100% new pure wool Lightweight Reiver Kilts.
 This machine sewn traditional 5-yard kilt makes a perfect casual approach to traditional Scottish Highland dress and ideal for warmer climates.

-Our 8-yard Braeriach Kilt, made in 100% new pure wool, is our mediumweight fabric option, suitable for warmer climates but still achieves traditional Scottish Dress and made using traditional kilt making techniques.
+Our 8-yard Braeriach Kilt, made in 100% new pure wool, is our medium weight fabric option, suitable for warmer climates, but still achieves traditional Scottish Dress and is made using traditional kilt-making techniques.

-The heavyweight kilt we offer is our 100% Scottish wool 8-yard Strome Kilt.
+The heavyweight quality we offer is our 100% Scottish wool 8-yard Strome Kilt.
 This fabric makes the ideal kilting cloth, woven in the traditional weight to achieve authentic Scottish Dress.
-These kilts are crafted using truly respected and classic craftsmanship, hand sewn by highly skilled kiltmakers.
+These kilts are crafted using truly respected and classic craftsmanship, hand-sewn by highly skilled kiltmakers.

 Made-to-Measure Kilt Making | Galbraith Ancient Heavyweight Tartan